 4. Walrus Audio Vanguard Dual Phase Pedal

 The Walrus Audio Vanguard Dual Phase is a versatile phase pedal and one of the few digital ones on this list.
-This pedal lets you combine two phasers in one, which basically allows for endless possibilities of different sounding effects (you can also use a single phaser if you wish).
-It comes with eight different knobs that control different features of the two phasers, with a row of knobs dedicated to each one, as well as a three-way switch, providing full control to the guitarist.
-The digital technology allows you to store and recall up to three presets, a very useful feature if you play live shows.
+This pedal lets you combine two phasers in one, which allows for endless possibilities of different sounding effects (you can also use a single phaser if you wish).
+It comes with eight different knobs that control various features of the two phasers, with a row of knobs dedicated to each one, as well as a three-way switch, providing full control to the guitarist.
+The digital technology allows you to store and recall up to three presets, a handy feature if you play live shows.
 You can also connect a remote controller or an expression pedal for easier access.
-While the many options that the Walrus Audio Vanguard Dual Phase provides might be a headache for beginners, they will certainly be appreciated from those who like to spend hours tweaking knobs to experiment and create new sounds.

 5. Boss PH-3

 The Boss PH-3 is a digital phase shifter guitar effects pedal that is one of the most popular phase pedals on the market.
 It comes with four different knobs that control rate, depth resonance as well as a stage select knob that lets you control how much you want the signal to be shifted.
 You can do 4, 8, 10 and 12 stage phasing that enables you to create a variety of sounds.
 This pedal provides both vintage and modern phasing effects.

 The “Rise” and “Fall” modes provide unidirectional phasing, and you can use the “tap tempo” function to easily sync it to the tempo (a great option for live shows and improvisations).
 You can also connect an external expression pedal to control features such as rate and speed.